 On the dashboard, it’s easy to sort and filter test reports, get an entire view of your application from both a functional and performance perspective, and lock/unlock the specific reports.
 For detailed information about the Unified reporting dashboard, be sure to read this blog post.

-Running functional test scripts remotely on IBM UrbanCode Deploy agent computers
+Running functional test scripts remotely on UrbanCode Deploy agent computers

-With Functional Tester 9.1.1 the plug-in for IBM UrbanCode Deploy has been expanded to enable execution of functional tests from IBM UrbanCode Deploy Agents on Linux computers.
+With Functional Tester 9.1.1 the plug-in for UrbanCode Deploy has been expanded to enable execution of functional tests from UrbanCode Deploy Agents on Linux computers.

 Functional & Performance Test